 - Students needing chamber music credit will be prioritized in chamber music assignments this fall.

 The Chamber Music Program is considering additional proposals for Fall 2020 instruction.
 Please check back soon for more information.

 - A hybrid experience with small chamber choirs that feature in-person socially distanced rehearsals and remote lectures that work toward recorded performances is being planned.

 Our Choral Ensembles are considering additional proposals for Fall 2020 instruction.
 Please check back soon for more information.

 Composition lessons will be delivered remotely to ensure adequate distancing.

 - There will be safe, in-person ensemble activities to ensure a musically rigorous experience at the College of Music this fall.
 After measuring the college’s ensemble rehearsal rooms for appropriate social distancing, it has been determined that small conducted ensembles may safely proceed.
 The college continues to monitor ongoing studies related to the movement of musicians’ breath and the dispersal of droplets while performing.
-Special measures, including the use of protective shields and regular sanitization of rehearsal and performance spaces, will complement social distancing practices.
+Special measures, including regular sanitization of rehearsal and performance spaces, will complement social distancing practices.
 The university has also certified that the HVAC system in the Imig Music Building provides sufficient air ventilation and CDC-approved levels of flitration.